-Report of Independent Accountant on Compliance with Local Government Investment Policies, Article V Requirements and Florida Statute 61.181 Requirements
+Report of Independent Accountant's on Compliance With Section 218.415, Florida Statutes, Local Government Investment Policies, and Florida Statutes Sections 28.35, 28.36 and 61.181

-To the Honorable Pat Frank Clerk of the Circuit Court Hillsborough County, Florida:
+The Honorable Pat Frank Clerk of the Circuit Court Hillsborough County, Florida

-We have examined the Hillsborough County, Florida Clerk of the Circuit Court's (the "Clerk") compliance with the local government investment policies requirements of Section 218.415, Florida Statutes, Article V requirements of Sections 28.35 and 28.36, Florida Statutes, and requirements of Section 61.181, Florida Statutes, during the year ended September 30, 2018.
-Management is responsible for the Clerk's compliance with the specified requirements.
+We have examined the Hillsborough County, Florida Clerk of the Circuit Court's (Clerk) compliance with Section 218.415, Florida Statutes, the Local Government Investment Policies, and Sections 28.35 and 28.36, and 61.181, Florida Statutes, Clerks of the Circuit Courts, during the year ended September 30, 2019.
+Management is responsible for the Clerk's compliance with those requirements.
 Our responsibility is to express an opinion on the Clerk's compliance with the specified requirements based on our examination.

 Our examination was conducted in accordance with attestation standards established by the American Institute of Certified Public Accountants.
 Those standards require that we plan and perform the examination to obtain reasonable assurance about whether the Clerk complied, in all material respects, with the specified requirements referenced above.
 An examination involves performing procedures to obtain evidence about whether the Clerk complied with the specified requirements.
-The nature, timing and extent of the procedures selected depend on our judgement, including an assessment of the risks of material noncompliance, whether due to fraud or error.
-We believe that the evidence obtained is sufficient and appropriate to provide a reasonable basis for our opinion.

-Our examination does not provide a legal determination on the Clerk's compliance with the specified requirements.
+The nature, timing, and extent of the procedures selected depend on our judgment, including an assessment of the risk of material noncompliance, whether due to fraud or error.
+We believe that our examination provides a reasonable basis for our opinion.
+Our examination does not provide a legal determination on the Clerk's compliance with specified requirements.

-In our opinion, the Clerk complied, in all material respects, with the local investment policy requirements of Section 218.415, Florida Statutes, Article V requirements of Section 28.35 and 28.36, Florida Statutes and requirements of Section 61.181, Florida Statutes, during the year ended September 30, 2018.
+In our opinion, the Clerk complied, in all material respects, with the aforementioned requirements for the year ended September 30, 2019.